Most Eligible Bachelor: Casting

 The film's casting crew auditioned over 100 actresses and models for leading actress role.
 Pooja Hegde was finalised as the lead actress in August 2019.
 Murali Sharma, Vennela Kishore, Jayaprakash, Pragathi and Aamani were cast in supporting role.
 Akkineni's role was Harsha, an NRI (non-resident Indian) while Pooja Hegde featured as a stand-up comedian named Vibha.
 In 2021, it was reported that Rahul Ravindran and Chinmayi, who have a cameo role would play couples in the film.
 In an interview with The Indian Express, Akhil told about the film that "We tried perfecting it more and more, and it has come to where it is today because of the time we had.
 I am so happy that finally after two years I am having a release".

 Filming

 The principal photography of the film began in July 2019 in Hyderabad.
 Hegde joined the sets in September 2019.
 The film is shot extensively in major portions of New York in mid-January 2020.
 Filming took place in Hyderabad in mid-March 2020, however, came to a halt after Akkineni was injured in the sets.
 Filming was further delayed due to the COVID-19 pandemic lockdown in India.
 Filming was resumed in September 2020, after seven months.
 Akkineni and Hegde joined the shoot the same month.
-Hegde wrapped the schedule in mid-December 2020 and again joined the sets in 25 December 2020 till 2 January 2021.
+Hegde wrapped the schedule in mid-December 2020 and again joined the sets on 25 December 2020 till 2 January 2021.
 The filming was completed in March 2021.